|This is a guest post by Guillaume Laforge, Developer Advocate for Google Cloud|

 The latter one is the tutorial I actually followed for the demo that I presented during the conference.
 It’s a simple Go application, with a frontend and backend.
 It’s continuously build, on each commit (well, every minute to check if there’s a new commit), and deployed automatically in different environments: dev, canary, production.
 The sources of the project are stored in Cloud Source Repository (it can be mirrored from Github, for example).
 The containers are stored in Cloud Container Registry.
-And both the Jenkins master and agents, as well as the application are running inside Kubernetes clusters in Container Engine.
+And both the Jenkins controller and agents, as well as the application are running inside Kubernetes clusters in Container Engine.

 Don’t bother with managing servers!
 Quickly, you’ll run out of CPU cycles, and you’ll have happier developers with builds that are super snappy!